DMD/MPH DMD and Master of Public Health

 The Case Western Reserve University offers a dual degree program in dental medicine and public health: Doctor of Dental Medicine and Master of Public Health (DMD-MPH).
-This five-year program is funded by the Health Resources and Services Administration (HRSA), Predoctoral Training in Public Health Dentistry Training.
 One of the five years of the dual degree program must be dedicated to MPH courses, which can be either before the first DMD year, between the 1st and 2nd DMD years, or between the 2nd and 3rd DMD years.
 Other possible options for the dedicated MPH year will be considered on a case-by-case basis.

 One of the primary goals of the American Dental Association (ADA) is to “Promote the oral health of the public”.
 Dental public health is one of the nine recognized specialties of the ADA, and is defined as “the art and science of preventing oral diseases and promoting oral health through organized community efforts”.
 The objective of the five-year dual degree program is to impart knowledge and skills necessary to expand the practice of dentistry into the community in a proactive way that fosters improved oral health, and as a direct result, yields improved overall health of the populations involved.

 The DMD curriculum consists of 141.5 credit hours and the MPH curriculum consists of 42 credit hours.
 The latter includes 29 credit hours of didactic MPH courses, 4 credits for DMD course work, participation in a seminar series, and 9 credit hours for the culminating experience.
 Of the 29 credit hours of didactic curriculum, 21 must be from core MPH courses.
 The nine hours of culminating experience includes 6 hours of a capstone project and 3 hours of a public health practicum.
 Dual degree students are required to enroll in electives as well, which would depend on their public health major.
 Information about the MPH program can be found here